RedisLabs/redislabs-docs/content/rdi/_index.md

 ### Performance and scalability

 - Up to 2 seconds from source to target
-- Multi shard support (each shard supports 28K ops/sec)
+- Multi-shard support (each shard supports 28K ops/sec)

 ### Resiliency, high availability, and data delivery guarantees

-- At least once guarantee end to end
+- At least once guarantee, end to end
-- Data in transit is replicated to replica shard
+- Data in transit is replicated to replica a shard
 - Data persistence ([Redis AOF](https://redis.io/docs/management/persistence/))
 - Back-pressure mechanism preventing cascading failure
 - Reconnect on failure and write retries